sertel/actris/README.md

 In order to build, install the above dependencies and then run `make -j [num CPU cores]` to compile Actris.

-## Logical relation
+## Semantic Session Type System
-The logical relation for type safety of the session type system is contained in the directory [theories/logrel](theories/logrel).
+The logical relation for type safety of a semantic session type system is contained in the directory [theories/logrel](theories/logrel).
 The logical relation is defined across the following files: